 Develop skills in using Spanish and/or any official language of the Hispanic world in oral and written form.
 Study and discussion of topics and issues of current interest in the Hispanic culture - Spain, Latin America and the U.S.A.
 Units vary according to topics selected and number of meetings scheduled.
+This course may be taken 4 times.
 Lecture.
-Optional credit/no credit or grade.
+Optional pass/no pass or grade.
 One to five lecture hours per week.
 Course length varies.
 Transferable to CSU.